freshflick/VirusTotal-Discord-Bot/README.md

 # VirusTotal-Discord-Bot
-A discord bot created with the help of VirusTotal's API to scan files and provide results directly in discord
+A Python-based Discord bot that makes scanning files easy and fast using the VirusTotal API — without ever leaving Discord.

+## What it does